BenikaH/DFS-Scraper/README.md

     * Set -s (--sport) for sport wanted (mandatory) (Only baseball supported for now)
     * Set -b (--begin) as YYYYMMDD int for starting date
     * Set -e (--end) same as start date for end date
-    * Set -l (--logging) to F to disable logging (defaults to T)
-    Note:
       - Setting -b without -e will fetch a single date
       - Omitting -b and -e will fetch the last DB entry and current date as start and end
+    * Set -l (--logging) to F to disable logging (defaults to T)
       - Logging is a simple feature manually written to write errors to text file, font think I need full logging capabilities (i.e. from python logging module) for time being

 ##Notes:
 Only baseball is supported at the moment but football and basketball shouldnt be too far away.